Aliases for ELL Gene

 GeneCards Summary for ELL Gene

 ELL (Elongation Factor For RNA Polymerase II) is a Protein Coding gene.
-Diseases associated with ELL include leukemia, acute myeloid.
-Among its related pathways are Gene Expression and HIV Life Cycle.
-GO annotations related to this gene include phosphatase binding.
-An important paralog of this gene is ELL3.
+Diseases associated with ELL include Nemaline Myopathy 3 and Leukemia, Acute Myeloid.
+Among its related pathways are Tat-mediated elongation of the HIV-1 transcript and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
+Gene Ontology (GO) annotations related to this gene include phosphatase binding.
+An important paralog of this gene is ELL2.

 Elongation factor component of the super elongation complex (SEC), a complex required to increase the catalytic rate of RNA polymerase II transcription by suppressing transient pausing by the polymerase at multiple sites along the DNA.
 Elongation factor component of the little elongation complex (LEC), a complex required to regulate small nuclear RNA (snRNA) gene transcription by RNA polymerase II and III (PubMed:22195968, PubMed:23932780).
 Specifically required for stimulating the elongation step of RNA polymerase II- and III-dependent snRNA gene transcription (PubMed:23932780).
 ELL also plays an early role before its assembly into in the SEC complex by stabilizing RNA polymerase II recruitment/initiation and entry into the pause site.
 Required to stabilize the pre-initiation complex and early elongation.